 GREEN ESTATE RULES

 Before investing in an estate, first establish its sustainability profile in a high risk environment, says Louise Martin of Estate Living.
 Though it has become common for new estates to follow green practices, established ones such as Arabella and Helderberg Village Estate in the Western Cape are now retrofitting their buildings by installing water treatment devices, for instance.
 What’s more, their homeowners association rules are reviewed regularly to keep up to date with new sustainable developments.

 TOP GREEN RESIDENTIAL DEVELOPMENTS

-BALWIN PROPERTIES are top award-winners for their environmentally conscious building practices, from the use of eco-friendly appliances to sustainable solar-supplemented electricity.
-Its Kikuyu and The Whisken developments are some of the first in South Africa to bring more economical and cleaner energy to residents through the introduction of solar energy.
+Its Kikuyu and The Whisken developments are some of the first in SA to bring more economical and cleaner energy to residents through the introduction of solar energy.
 CEO Steve Brookes says it is a concept they are looking to roll out in future developments.

-BLOK’s new development in Sea Point, EIGHTONN, harvests rainwater and has a borehole connection and a filtration system, with water running into tanks in the basement of the building.
-Says MD Jacques van Embden: “This is added to the already efficient glazing, water heating and smart energy products and appliances we always include as fundamentals of a good building and home, ensuring we are working harder to create more sustainable buildings and living habits.”
+MD Jacques van Embden says: “This is added to the already efficient glazing, water heating and smart energy products and appliances we always include as fundamentals of a good building and home, ensuring we are working harder to create more sustainable buildings and living habits.”